-There’s a standard backpacker route that most people follow when they explore Java.
+There’s a standard backpacker route that most people follow when they explore Indonesia’s largest and most populated island of Java.
 The journey starts in Yogyakarta where tourists come to see the two UNESCO World Heritage Sites Borobudur and Prambanan.
-After a short stop in the heart of Java backpackers move on to East Java to watch sunrise over Bromo and Ijen volcanoes.
+After a short stop in the heart of Java backpackers move on to East Java to watch the sunrise over Bromo and Ijen volcanoes.

 It’s an amazing route that combines the cultural highlights of central Java with the striking beauty of the landscapes of East Java.
 This journey through Java takes a minimum of seven days.
 Three days are spent in Yogyakarta and four days are spent in East Java.

-To help you organize the trip I’ve created this easy to follow guide for exploring Java on a backpacker’s budget.
-Let’s get started.
+To help you organise your trip, I’ve created this easy to follow guide for exploring Java on a backpacker’s budget in just one week.
+Let’s get started…

 Day 1, 2 and 3: Exploring Yogyakarta

 The Yogyakarta part of the itinerary is actually pretty simple.
 Depending on where you are coming from, probably the easiest way to get to Yogyakarta is to fly.
 You can catch an international flight directly to Yogyakarta Airport from neighbouring Singapore and Malaysia.
 Yogyakarta Airport also has connections to Bali, Indonesia’s capital, Jakarta, and most other popular spots in the country.
 If you are going to fly and you’re on a budget I recommend AirAsia as it’s the most reliable budget airline.